chloehb/word-search-bot/README.md

 * Since the program searches for the first occurrence it can find of a word bank word, if said word occurs more than once in the puzzle and the game's intended solution for it is not the most upper left instance of the word, the program will attempt to select the wrong instance and the word will not be marked as found.

-max: 32 puzzles in row - had to stop# word-search-bot
+max: 32 puzzles in row - had to stop"# wordsearch-bot"